 The obesity epidemic in the U.S. poses a very serious concern for health care providers.
 Lifestyle changes involving diet and exercise can go a long way in curbing this problem.
 Drug manufacturers continue to scramble to find a “miracle pill” that will help patients lose weight in an effort to better their health.
 While a “miracle pill” sounds like a good idea, it’s important to remember that anytime you ingest a chemical into your body there is the potential for side effects to occur.
 Drug manufacturers need to be vigilant in conducting efficacy and safety tests to protect consumers and not put profits ahead of people.

 People who have been injured by dangerous drugs or defective medical devices should contact a product liability/personal injury attorney to discuss their legal rights and options in obtaining compensation for their injuries.
-My practice is focused on these matters.
-I have helped people who have suffered serious personal injury litigate claims against drug and medical device manufacturers.

 photo credit: Alan Cleaver via photopin cc